wavefrontHQ/docs/integrations/jenkins.md

 {% endraw %}
 Update `$JENKINS_URL` with the URL of the Jenkins server.

 A single Telegraf agent can poll multiple Jenkins servers for status information.
-Specify the addresses of the Jenkins server in the `urls` parameter in case of anonymous authentication to the Jenkins server:{% raw %}
+Specify the addresses of the Jenkins server in the `urls` parameter in case of anonymous authentication to the Jenkins server:{% raw %}
 ```
 urls = [
    "$JENKINS_URL_1/prometheus/",